How long should I visit New Zealand for?

 - How much detail you like to include.

 Remember to factor in the travel time to your journey.
 If you're visiting New Zealand from the US or Europe, don't forget the 12-24 hours of travel time.
 Add on one day or so to adjust to the new time zone and recover from any jet lag and you’ve already used up a couple of days of your trip.

 How long does it take to get to New Zealand?

-You can make it in 12 hours but it will take longer from the East coast.
+You can make it in12 hours from the West Coast but it will take longer from the East.
 Most visitors start their New Zealand experience in Auckland and this is the international gateway, but if you're travelling straight to somewhere else like Queenstown or Christchurch this will be additional time.

 You’ll spend at least 24 hours travelling.
 There’s two 10-hour (or more) flights plus stopovers and airport waiting time to factor in.